erezsh/reladiff/README.md

-# **data-diff**
+# **reladiff**

-## What is `data-diff`?
+## What is `reladiff`?
-data-diff is a **free, open-source tool** that enables data professionals to detect differences in values between any two tables.
+reladiff is a **free, open-source tool** that enables data professionals to detect differences in values between any two tables.
 It's fast, easy to use, and reliable.
 Even at massive scale.

 ## Documentation